TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/47 - 2 Corinthians/2 Corinthians 11/2 Corinthians 11.16.md

 ---

-I say again, let no man think me foolish; but if [ye do], yet as foolish receive me, that I also may glory a little.
+I say again, let no one think me foolish.
+But if so, yet receive me as foolish, that I also may boast a little.